 Alan Kendall is one of our most thoughtful, humane and deeply-educated contributors.
 So when he rebukes me, however gently, his criticism is not to be dismissed lightly.
 It takes a whole blog post.

-Alan recently said I should temper my Manichaean Weltanschauung by getting to know—really know—our enemies, elaborating (my emphasis):
+Dr Kendall recently said I ought to temper my Manichaean Weltanschauung by getting to know—really know—our enemies, elaborating (my emphasis):

 I actually meant meeting with someone so that you can simultaneously evaluate their body language, eye movements and what they say.
 I have had the good fortune to meet very few people I would evaluate as enemies.
 But as Climategate 2 revealed, you never can tell.